 Under South Carolina law, there are several different “classes” of felonies and misdemeanors.
-One way a lawyer may be able to help if you have committed a crime is by negotiating with the prosecution to secure a lesser charge.
+One way a lawyer may help if you have committed a crime is by negotiating with the prosecution to secure a lesser charge.
 Lesser charges carry lesser penalties; and, if you are awaiting trial on a felony, reducing your charge to a misdemeanor could save you from many undesirable consequences.

 To be clear, this is not an option in all cases.
 If prosecutors believe they have a strong case, they may not be willing to consider a charge reduction.
 But, the only way to find out is to hire a lawyer to represent you.
-Your lawyer will be able to examine the circumstances of your case to determine if this is a viable strategy; and, if it is, your attorney will be able to use his or her experience to negotiate on your behalf.
+Your lawyer will be able to examine the circumstances of your case to determine if this is a viable strategy, and, if it is, your attorney will be able to use his or her experience to negotiate on your behalf.

 3. Seeking a Reduced Sentence